Taiwan to push social distancing in coronavirus fight, but no fines yet

 All people returning to Taiwan from overseas now have to complete a compulsory two-week quarantine period.

-Taiwan has reported 322 cases, including an additional 16 new patients on Tuesday, and five deaths, a far smaller number than many of its neighbors.
+Taiwan has reported 322 cases, including an additional 16 new patients on Tuesday, and five deaths, a far smaller number than many of its neighbours. ($1 = 30.23 Taiwan dollars) (Reporting by Ben Blanchard)